ldoughty05/HASP/README.md

 # Installation

-1. Clone this repository and `cd` into the root folder (the one with platform.ini)
+1. Clone this repository and `cd` into the root folder (the one with platformio.ini)

 ```bash
 $ git clone git@github.com:ldoughty05/HASP.git